venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow_xip.md

             "start": "0x60000000",
             "size": "0x1000000",
             "authKeyID" : 1,
-            "authKey": "../../../../../../source/security/security_common/tools/boot/signing/mcu_custMek.key",
-            "encKeyID" : 1,
+            "authKey": Absolute path to key For example: "/home/user/ti/mcu_plus_sdk/source/security/security_common/tools/boot/signing/mcu_custMek.key", "encKeyID" : 1,
-            "encKey": "../../../../../../source/security/security_common/tools/boot/signing/mcu_custMek.key",
-            "kdSalt" : "../../../../../../source/security/security_common/tools/boot/signing/kd_salt.txt",
-            "keyFetchMode" : 1,
+            "encKey": Absolute path to key For example: "/home/user/ti/mcu_plus_sdk/source/security/security_common/tools/boot/signing/mcu_custMek.key", "kdSalt" : Absolute path to salt For example: "/home/user/ti/mcu_plus_sdk/source/security/security_common/tools/boot/signing/kd_salt.txt", "keyFetchMode" : 1,
             "cryptoMode":"gcm",
             "eccEnable": false
         }
         ]
     }
     \endcode
-    * KeyIDs correspond to the indices of the keys in Keyring, which will be used by __HsmServer__ for authentication and decryption.
+    * KeyIDs correspond to the indices of the keys in Keyring which will be provided to the HSM Run Time Firmware via __HsmClient_Config__ for authentication and decryption and used by __HsmServer__ for authentication and decryption.
-        * If KeyID=1 [root key], HKDF derives a key from the input key file using the input salt.
-Derived keys will be used for signing and encryption.
+        * If KeyID = 1/3 (SMEK or BMEK), the root key is used to encrypt the image in the flash.
+This is the same key which is used to encrypt the SBL as well as HSM Run Time firmware.
-        * If KeyID >= 32, derivation is skipped.
-The plain key inputs are used for signing and encryption.
+        * If KeyID >= 32, auxilary key is used for encryption.
+This key is retrieved from the keyring which is managed by the HSM Run Time Firmware.
         * Example JSON Path : mcu_plus_sdk/tools/boot/otfa_eccm/otfaConf.json
+\cond SOC_AM263PX
   2. Build the application image with the above JSON file as a tool input
+      * Example :
+        \code
-      * Example : _`make -s DEVICE=am263px DEVICE_TYPE=HS oeconfig=mcu_plus_sdk/tools/boot/otfa_eccm/otfaConf.json all`_
+        make -s DEVICE=am263px DEVICE_TYPE=HS oeconfig=mcu_plus_sdk/tools/boot/otfa_eccm/otfaConf.json all
+        \endcode
       * This generates
+          * a post-processed MCELF_XIP image, encrypted and authenticated with the same root key key which is used to encrypt the SBL as well as HSM Run Time firmware.
+          * a note-appended MCELF_RAM image, that contains the OTFA configuration parameters' details.
+  3. Build the uart_uniflash SBL
+      * Example :
+        \code
+        make -s examples/drivers/boot/sbl_uart_uniflash/am263px/r5fss0-0_nortos/ti-arm-clang DEVICE=am263px DEVICE_TYPE=HS all
+        \endcode
+  4. Build the any sbl_ospi (ex. sbl_ospi_multicore_elf) SBL
+      * Example :
+        \code
+        make -s examples/drivers/boot/sbl_ospi_multicore_elf/am263px/r5fss0-0_nortos/ti-arm-clang DEVICE=am263px DEVICE_TYPE=HS all
+        \endcode
+  5. In order to flash the image using uart_uniflash.py tool, we first need to configure the mcelf_sbl_ospi.cfg.
+Change the path of the images to the appropriate path.
+     \code
+      #-----------------------------------------------------------------------------#
+      #                                                                             #
+      #      DEFAULT CONFIGURATION FILE TO BE USED WITH THE FLASHWRITER SCRIPT      #
+      #                                                                             #
+      #-----------------------------------------------------------------------------#
+      #
+      # By default this config file,
+      # - points to pre-built flash writer, bootloader for this EVM
+      # - The application image points to relative path of the ipc echo application image for this EVM
+      #   - Make sure this application is built before running this script
+      # - You can customized this config file to point to your own bootloader and/or application images
+      # - You can use --operation=flashverify if you just want to verify the flash contents and not flash the file.
+      #

+      # First point to sbl_uart_uniflash binary, which function's as a server to flash one or more files
+      --flash-writer=(PATH TO)/sbl_uart_uniflash.release.hs.tiimage

+      # Program the OSPI PHY tuning attack vector
+      --operation=flash-phy-tuning-data

+      # When sending bootloader make sure to flash at offset 0x0.
+ROM expects bootloader at offset 0x0
+      --file=(PATH TO)/sbl_ospi_multicore_elf.release.hs.tiimage --operation=flash --flash-offset=0x0

+      # When sending application image, make sure to flash at offset 0x81000 (default) or to whatever offset your bootloader is configured for
+      --file= (PATH TO)release.mcelf.hs --operation=flash --flash-offset=0x81000

+      # send the XIP image for this application, no need to specify flash offset since flash offset is specified within the image itself
+      --file=(PATH TO)release.mcelf_xip --operation=flash-mcelf-xip
+     \endcode
+  6. Change the boot mode to UART and flash the images using the following command.
+      \code
+      cd ~/ti/mcu_plus_sdk/tools/boot/
+      python3 uart_uniflash.py -p /dev/ttyUSB<xx> --cfg=sbl_prebuilt/am263px-cc/default_sbl_ospi.cfg
+      \endcode
+      Once the images are flashed switch to OSPI boot mode and reset device to see the output.
+\endcond

+\cond SOC_AM261X
+  2. Build the application image with the above JSON file as a tool input
+      * Example :
+        \code
+        make -s DEVICE=am261x DEVICE_TYPE=HS oeconfig=mcu_plus_sdk/tools/boot/otfa_eccm/otfaConf.json all
+        \endcode
+      * This generates
-          * a post-processed MCELF_XIP image, encrypted and authenticated with DSMEK
+          * a post-processed MCELF_XIP image, encrypted and authenticated with the same root key key which is used to encrypt the SBL as well as HSM Run Time firmware.
-          * a note-appended MCELF_RAM image, that contains the OTFA configuration parameters' details
+          * a note-appended MCELF_RAM image, that contains the OTFA configuration parameters' details.
+  3. Build the uart_uniflash SBL
+      * Example :
+        \code
+        make -s examples/drivers/boot/sbl_uart_uniflash/am261x/r5fss0-0_nortos/ti-arm-clang DEVICE=am261x DEVICE_TYPE=HS  all
+        \endcode
-  3. Flash the image using uart_uniflash.py tool with any sbl_ospi bootloader. (example: sbl_ospi_multicore_elf)
+  4. Build the any sbl_ospi (ex. sbl_ospi_multicore_elf) SBL
+      * Example :
+        \code
+        make -s examples/drivers/boot/sbl_ospi_multicore_elf/am261x/r5fss0-0_nortos/ti-arm-clang DEVICE=am261x DEVICE_TYPE=HS  all
+        \endcode
+  5. In order to flash the image using uart_uniflash.py tool, we first need to configure the mcelf_sbl_ospi.cfg.
+Change the path of the images to the appropriate path.
+     \code
+      #-----------------------------------------------------------------------------#
+      #                                                                             #
+      #      DEFAULT CONFIGURATION FILE TO BE USED WITH THE FLASHWRITER SCRIPT      #
+      #                                                                             #
+      #-----------------------------------------------------------------------------#
+      #
+      # By default this config file,
+      # - points to pre-built flash writer, bootloader for this EVM
+      # - The application image points to relative path of the ipc echo application image for this EVM
+      #   - Make sure this application is built before running this script
+      # - You can customized this config file to point to your own bootloader and/or application images
+      # - You can use --operation=flashverify if you just want to verify the flash contents and not flash the file.
+      #

+      # First point to sbl_uart_uniflash binary, which function's as a server to flash one or more files
+      --flash-writer=(PATH TO)/sbl_uart_uniflash.release.hs.tiimage

+      # Program the OSPI PHY tuning attack vector
+      --operation=flash-phy-tuning-data

+      # When sending bootloader make sure to flash at offset 0x0.
+ROM expects bootloader at offset 0x0
+      --file= (PATH TO)/sbl_ospi_multicore_elf.release.hs.tiimage --operation=flash --flash-offset=0x0

+      # When sending application image, make sure to flash at offset 0x81000 (default) or to whatever offset your bootloader is configured for
+      --file=(PATH TO).release.mcelf.hs --operation=flash --flash-offset=0x81000

+      # send the XIP image for this application, no need to specify flash offset since flash offset is specified within the image itself
+      --file=(PATH TO).mcelf_xip --operation=flash-mcelf-xip
+     \endcode

+  6. Change the boot mode to UART and flash the images using the following command.
+      \code
+      cd ~/ti/mcu_plus_sdk/tools/boot/
+      python3 uart_uniflash.py -p /dev/ttyUSB<xx> --cfg=sbl_prebuilt/am261x-lp/default_sbl_ospi.cfg
+      \endcode
+      Once the images are flashed switch to OSPI boot mode and reset device to see the output.
+\endcond

-  4. If using auxiliary keys, generate a keyring certificate containing the same key material and import the certificate in SBL build
+  \note In order to use auxilary keys for encryption, please check the TIFS documentation for auxilary key usage.
+For encryption using auxilary keys, a keyring certificate needs to be generated.
+This certificate contains the key and has to be imported in the SBL build.

 ## Debugging XIP applications